- Types of chemist

 - More information

 Do you have a passion for science and an eye for detail?
-Are your analytical thinking skills strong and would you like the opportunity to contribute to some of the fastest growing industries in the world?
+Are your analytical thinking skills strong and would you like the opportunity to contribute to some of the fastest-growing industries in the world?
 If so, then a career as a chemist could be the path you’re looking for.

-Do you think you’d be perfect for a career as a chemist?
-Explore the Science and Research graduate jobs available right now.
+Do you think the job of a chemist would be perfect for you?
+Explore the Pharmaceuticals and Science graduate jobs available right now.

 Types of chemist